-If the vehicle is 'Brand New' as defined in section 3.5 of this policy, the vehicle will undergo a visual inspection by an Authorised Licensing Officer only.
+If the vehicle is 'Brand New', the vehicle will undergo a visual inspection by Authorised Licensing Officers only.

-3.4 RENEWAL APPLICATIONS
+3.4 Renewal Applications

 The renewal of a license is the applicants responsibility.
-If you are making a renewal application, you will receive a renewal reminder approximately six weeks before the expiry of the licence.
+If you are making a renewal application, you will receive the following information approximately six weeks before the expiry of the licence.